tannuchoudhary/WebDev/4.JAVASCRIPT/DOM/selecting-html-elements-with-javascript.md

 ```javascript
 document.query
 ```
-## you can select and manipulate items by query selector or get elements let's see how to manipulate using getElement:
+## you can select and manipulate items by query selector or get elements let's see how to manipulate using getElementBy:

 * we can get elements by:
     * getElementsByTagName
     * getElementsByClassName
     * getElementByID
+## getElementBy

-## getElementsByTagName
+### getElementsByTagName
 ```javascript
 document.getElementsByTagName("li");
 ```